Angelina Jolie, Brad Pitt Secret Meeting Rumors Debunked: He Reportedly Stays Strong & Sober For 6 Kids

 Angelina Jolie, Brad Pitt’s Special Arrangement For Kids

-But although it is true that Jolie and Pitt no longer share a home, the supposed source used that fact to come up with a reason for a secret meet-up spot for dropping off and picking up the kids, according to Gossip Cop.
+But although it is true that Jolie and Pitt no longer share a home, the supposed source used that fact to come up with a reason for a secret meetup spot for dropping off and picking up the kids, according to Gossip Cop.

 Instead, Gossip Cop’s insiders revealed that rather than a “secret rendezvous” spot, there’s a special arrangement where Brad and Angelina coordinate everything with their drivers and security teams based on the activities planned.